> Developers Blog

 This discovery is exactly the kind of thing the testnet is designed to bring to light: long before we suggest a change to the public network, we thoroughly test it in a sandbox environment, and leave plenty of time to root out and correct potential problems so they never go live in a production environment.

 While this change in plans delays the rollout of the new features we announced recently — they'll now be available on the public network after the Protocol 15 upgrade on 11/23/20 — it also illustrates that the testnet is an effective safeguard against introducing potential problems to the public network.
 Over the next few weeks, we appreciate your attention and cooperation in preparing for the Protocol 15 upgrade.

-Install Stellar Core v14.1.1, and check back for new versions between now and the pubnet upgrade.
-If your node is running a pre-14.0.0 version of Stellar Core when the network upgrades, it will throw an error and lose sync.
+Install Stellar Core v15.0.0 as soon as you can.
+If your node is running a pre-15.0.0 version of Stellar Core when the network upgrades, it will throw an error and lose sync.

-Download Horizon v1.9.1, which has full support for all the new Protocol 14 features, as soon as possible.
-If you don't upgrade, Horizon will fail at state ingestion or verification the first time it encounters a new Protocol 14 operation.
+Install Horizon v1.11.0, which has full support for Protocol 15 and fixes an issue in earlier versions of Horizon, as soon as possible.
+If you don't upgrade, Horizon will fail at state ingestion or verification the first time it encounters a new Protocol 15 operation.